-- 1. Measure and place 10 kg of soyabean seeds in a container large enough to accommodate all the seeds. - Dissolve the gum Arabic enclosed with the inoculant packet in 200 ml of warm water (about half of the small Voltic bottle) if preparing it for 10 kg seeds.
-This is the sticker.
-For 1 kg of soyabean seeds, use 20 ml of water to prepare the sticker.
+- 1. Measure and place 10 kg of soyabean seeds in a container large enough to accommodate all the seeds. - For NoduMax-Plus, dissolve the gum Arabic enclosed with the inoculant packet in 200 ml of warm water (about half of the small mineral water bottle) if preparing it for 10 kg seeds.
+Add the gum Arabic solution to the seeds, mix until all seeds are uniformly covered.